 Black beard algae often respond very well to chemical treatments.
 Of course, safety is very important when using chemicals, especially if you keep live plants and animals in your aquarium.
 Read on to learn two trusted methods!

-How To Get Rid of Black Beard Algae With Hydrogen Peroxide
+How To Get Rid of It With Hydrogen Peroxide

 Hydrogen peroxide (H2O2) is a compound of hydrogen and oxygen that can be very effective for getting rid of stubborn black beard algae in your aquarium.
 It is a liquid that is usually available from local drug stores and chemists at a very low cost.